 Some files on the backup source may be encrypted with EFS.
 To learn more about this Windows feature, refer to the File Encryption article.

 The issue can be solved using the SYSTEM account that accesses EFS-encrypted files.
 By default, the SYSTEM account does not have an EFS certificate.

-- Run cmd utility as an administrator.
+- Open the cmd utility as an administrator.